Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Self-gravitating perfect fluid as a dark matter halo

 \subsection{Tolman-Oppenheimer-Volkov equations}

-First, we recall the well known general relativistic Tolman-Oppenheimer-Volkov (TOV) equations \citep{Tolman1939,OppenheimerVolkov1939} (see also \cite{Silbar2004}), which are the main theoretical tool used in the present work.
+First, we recall the well-known general relativistic Tolman-Oppenheimer-Volkov (TOV) equations \citep{Tolman1939,OppenheimerVolkov1939} (see also \cite{Silbar2004}), which are the main theoretical tool used in the present work.
 We consider a static and spherically symmetric spacetime, whose line element in Schwarzschild coordinates is

 being $m$ and $\Phi$ functions of only the radial coordinate $r$.
 We think of $m$ as the gravitational mass inside the sphere of radius $r$ and $\Phi$ can be interpreted as the Newtonian gravitational potential.
 If the matter content of the spacetime is a perfect fluid, then the Einstein field equations imply the TOV system of equations: